- American South

 The Briscoe Center shares its quilts through exhibits and programs, including an annual quilt exhibit at its Winedale Historical Complex near Round Top, Texas.

-If you have a quilt, quilt collection, or quilt history documentation that you would like to discuss donating, please contact the Center’s quilt curator, Kate Adams, (512) 471-0810.
+If you have a quilt, quilt collection, or quilt history documentation that you would like to discuss donating, please contact the Center's assistant director for material culture, Lynn Bell, (512) 495-4452.

 Quilt Collection Highlights